FolaisSK/CC201/labs/3_K8sScaleAndUpdate/instructions-new.md

 - Scale an application with a ReplicaSet
 - Apply rolling updates to an application
 - Use a ConfigMap to store application configuration
+- Autoscale the application using Horizontal Pod Autoscaler

 # Verify the environment and command line tools
 1. If a terminal is not already open, open a terminal window by using the menu in the editor: `Terminal > New Terminal`.